 - sorting out bills or helping with housing

 - supporting people to go shopping and get out to do things they enjoy

 Team leader or senior carer

-The role of a team leader or senior carer includes the duties of a care assistant with some additional responsibilities:
+The role of a team leader or senior carer includes the duties of a care assistant with some additional duties:

 - supporting and encouraging a team of care assistants

 - completing reviews of staff and ensuring they're delivering quality care

 - regularly assessing service users and looking for changes in their care needs

 The role of a deputy or assistant care manager can be based in a care home.
 Or as a manager of a team of domiciliary carers.
 Duties include:

 - ensuring high levels of care and service being offered by staff

 - working with other care or health professionals